kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-81-retrieve-v1beta1-spec.md

 # Retrieve the **spec** of APIRule in version `v1beta1`

-This tutorial explains how to retrieve the originally applied **spec** of an APIRule in version `v1beta1` when the displayed **spec** appears empty in the Kyma dashboard or when using the `kubectl get` command.
+This tutorial explains how to retrieve the originally applied **spec** of an APIRule in version `v1beta1` when the displayed **spec** appears empty in the Kyma dashboard and when using the `kubectl get` command.

 ## Context
 APIRule version `v1beta1` is deprecated and scheduled for removal.
 Once the APIRule custom resource definition (CRD) stops serving version `v1beta1`, the API server will no longer respond to requests for APIRules in this version.
 Consequently, you will not be able to create, update, delete, or view APIRules in `v1beta1`.